 What to Do If You Have Bought a New House and Hate It

-Do You Hate Your New House?
+Are You Unhappy With Your New House?

-If so, you're probably experiencing an awful feeling in the pit of your stomach - especially when considering the fact that, for most of us, a property is likely to be the biggest purchase we will ever make.
+If so, you're probably experiencing an awful feeling in the pit of your stomach, especially when considering the fact that, for most of us, a property is likely to be the biggest purchase we will ever make.
 You might even feel guilty for feeling this way, particularly if other family members are excited about the move.

 I Hated Our New Home

 Looking back on my own move a few years ago, it was definitely not as I expected.
 With two children, we had outgrown our little starter home and had been looking to upgrade for a while.
 We had found a property at the right price, with lots of potential—or so we thought.

 Moving house is chaotic and stressful; it's to be expected.
 But to my horror, instead of falling in love with our new home and embracing the change, I felt a pit of dread in my stomach.
 I didn't love it at all.
 I didn't love it when I woke up the next day, nor the following day, nor the day after that.
 In fact, I started to wish we had stayed where we were (even though it had been too cramped).
 Instead of seeing the positives, I saw everything I didn't like.
 Even when I stepped outside, I didn't like the street I was on.
-I didn't like the walk to the local shop; I felt I had lost the community feel I had felt before.
+I didn't like the walk to the local shop; I felt I had lost the community feel I had before.

 So, if you are in a similar situation, what can you do?

-Give It Time
+- Give It Time

 There is a lot of truth in the belief that time makes things better.
-Think long term—your home is still very new to you and your perception may change.
+Think long-term—your home is still very new to you, and your perception may change.

-Don't deny your feelings - accept that you may still be emotionally attached to your old house but that, over time, it is very possible that those emotions will lessen as your new house turns into a real familiar home.
+Don't deny your feelings.
+Accept that you may still be emotionally attached to your old house but that, over time, it is very possible that those emotions will lessen as your new house turns into a real, familiar home.
 A house can almost be like meeting a potential new friend—you are strangers to each other at first, perhaps even indifferent, but eventually you become so close you can't imagine not being in one another's lives.
 (That's a bit over the top, perhaps, but you get the idea.)

 It's important to give yourself time to adapt to your new house before deciding that you hate it.
-As human beings we are often sentimental, preferring familiarity over big changes.
+As human beings, we are often sentimental, preferring familiarity over big changes.
 But the longer you live in your new house, the more likely you are to find that you gradually come to love it, rather than wishing you had never moved in.

-Try to See the Good Points
+2. Try to See the Good Points

 We chose our current house based on just a few points:

-- Bigger, flat garden, good for the children to play football etc. (The old one wasn't big enough to swing a cat.)
+- Bigger, flat garden; good for the children to play football, etc. (The old one wasn't big enough to swing a cat.)

-- Spacious downstairs living space
+- Spacious downstairs living space.

-- Driveway to park the car (we had to park on the road before)
+- Driveway to park the car (we had to park on the road before).

-- Beautiful stained glass door (not essential, but I fell in love with it)
+- Beautiful stained glass door (not essential, but I fell in love with it).

-- Backs onto allotments, so no overlooking
+- Backs onto allotments, so no overlooking.

 But not everything was good about the house.
 The bad points were:

-- The master bedroom was smaller than the one we had before; in fact all three bedrooms were not as big as some other houses.
+- The master bedroom was smaller than the one we had before; in fact, all three bedrooms were not as big as some other houses.

 - It was a longer walk from town (twice the distance), so less convenient.